 Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

-We'd built a background pipeline to process user feedback submissions — bug reports, feature requests, NPS responses — and automatically categorise them, extract action items, and route them to the right team channel.
-It used GPT-4 Turbo via the OpenAI API, ran as a queue consumer in AWS SQS, and had been working reliably for two months.
+We'd built a background pipeline to process user feedback submissions (bug reports, feature requests, NPS responses) and categorise them, pull out action items, and route them to the right team channel.
+GPT-4 Turbo via the OpenAI API, running as a queue consumer on SQS.
+It had been working fine for two months.

 The prompt was roughly: